kpcyrd/sn0int/docs/reference.rst

 ``into_blob``
   If true, the response body is stored in blob storage and a blob reference is returned as ``blob`` instead of the full body.
+``proxy``
+  Use a socks5 proxy in the format ``127.0.0.1:9050``.
+This option only works if it doesn't conflict with the global proxy settings.

 This function may fail.